465b/nemf/doc/introduction.rst

 the yaml configuration file.
 There are two things we need to provide:

-1. Reference Data (i.e observational data)
+1. Reference data (i.e observational data)
 2. Optimized parameters

 The reference data is expected do be in a separate file.